Matt-Jensen/ember-cli-g-maps/README.md

 **Heatmap Requirements**

-Selections requires the Google Maps Visualization library.
+Heatmap requires the Google Maps Visualization library.
 To add this library in:
 `config/environment.js` add:

 ```json